Cluster feeding is when your baby wants to feed very often at certain times followed by long gaps without feeding.

 This behaviour is common, especially during times of growth spurts.
 Your baby will go through many growth spurts in the first year.
 Each usually lasts a few days.

 Cluster feeding can be very tiring.
 It is more common in younger babies, but older babies can also cluster feed.
 This is particularly true when they are approaching a growth spurt.

 During growth spurts, your baby will need to breastfeed more often.
 This does not mean that your baby is not getting enough.
 Your milk supply will respond to this demand and increase.

 If your baby is producing plenty of wet and dirty nappies and gaining weight, there is no need to worry.
 Cluster feeding is often a normal part of you and your baby’s breastfeeding journey.

 Cluster feeding is especially common in the evenings.
 Some babies cluster feed for 2 to 3 hours before they settle and go to sleep.

-If your baby has a particular time they like to cluster feed, it can be helpful to change your routine.
-If possible, make time to feed your baby on demand at this time and rest when they have settled.
+If your baby has a particular time they like to cluster feed, it can be helpful to change your routine to match theirs.
+If possible, make time to feed your baby at this time and rest when they have settled.

 Dealing with fussy feeding

 It's normal for your baby to become fussy during periods of cluster feeding.